LunarWatcher/obsidian-webdav-sync/README.md

 ### Race conditions

 WebDAV sync is not thread-safe.
 If you run two pushes at once, you will end up with an inconsistent state.
+It's therefore not recommended to use this plugin for collaborative note repositories, unless you have another way to avoid race conditions.

 Due to the lack of content-level merge, ending up in a situation like this requires manual recovery.